 Zeitguised – a quasi world in 3D

-Since its founding in early 2000 they have kept pushing boundaries in crafting 3D, building their very own visual universe.
-Berlin-based studio Zeitguised clearly blurs the line between art and commercial work.
-However continued exploration of their personal voice catapulted them into becoming true pioneers – a path that later attracted even more and renowned clients rather than the opposite.
+Since its founding in early 2000 the studio has kept pushing boundaries in crafting 3D imagery and building their very own visual universe.
+Berlin-based Zeitguised clearly blurs the line between art and commercial work.
+Their artistic exploration catapulted them into becoming true pioneers – a path that later attracted even more and renowned clients rather than the opposite.
 Today Zeitguised has formed a commercial arm ‘Foam studio’ allowing the other part of the studio to focus on experimental work.

 Zeitguised’s work is difficult to describe yet visually irresistible.
 In one of their latest projects, Geist.xyz “handcrafted algorithmic textiles” are portrayed in dance-like movement.
 Its artistic expression feels realistic yet abstract at the same time – referred to by the studio themselves as “synthetic art”.
 Experimenting with algorithms and light simulations they remind us of the famous quote by Arthur C. Clarke – that “any sufficiently advanced technology is indistinguishable from magic”.
 Henrik Mauler, one of the founders of Zeitguised took time to elaborate with me on their studio and on virtual textiles and its potential futures.